 Sampling methods concluded

 Historically, a major factor in determining behavioural observation methodology has been the prevalence of that sampling method within some field/observational species.
-For instance, Mann (1999) found that over half of all cetacean studies used ad lib sampling, even though such sampling methods are recognized to be both less quantitative and systematic.
-Likewise, one-zero sampling methods are typically used by primatologists and behaviour analysts for the study of non-human primate and human behaviour, respectively (Cooper et al 2019; Doran, 1992; Merrell 2001; Omark, 1976; Seyfarth et al. 1977; Rhine et al. 1985).
+For instance, Mann (1999) found that over half of all cetacean studies used ad libitum sampling, even though such sampling methods are recognized to be both less quantitative and systematic.
+Likewise, one-zero sampling methods are typically used by primatologists and behaviour analysts for the study of non-human primate and human behaviour, respectively (Cooper et al. 2019; Doran, 1992; Merrell 2001; Omark, 1976; Rapp et al. 2007; Seyfarth et al. 1977; Rhine et al. 1985).
 The concept of using methodology passed down from previous studies and labs has been referred to as “laboratory lore” and is an asset to the cultural transmission of scientific knowledge (Buskist & Johnston, 1988; Johnston & Pennypacker, 2010).
-Nonetheless, the selection of behavioral observation methods, like all aspects of scientific research, should be based on the efficacy of the methodology used.
+Nonetheless, the selection of behavioural observation methods, like all aspects of scientific research, should be based on the efficacy of the methodology used.
 In the case of selecting between pinpoint or one-zero sampling methods to estimate behavioural occurrences, our study indicates that pinpoint sampling outperforms one-zero sampling on all frequency and duration measures simulated.
-Thus, laboratory lore aside, pinpoint sampling seems to be the better option for measuring some aspect of behavioral prevalence when compared to one-zero sampling methods.
+Thus, laboratory lore aside, pinpoint sampling seems to be the better option for measuring some aspect of behavioural prevalence when compared to one-zero sampling methods.

-The effects of interval length

-For both one-zero (and to a much lesser extent pinpoint sampling), increasing the interval length reduced the accuracy of data collected.
-Increasing interval length appeared to affect the accuracy and variance of one-zero more than it affected pinpoint sampling, though both sampling methods were affects.
-The most accurate behaviour method and interval length combination was the pinpoint, 5 second sampling technique, when looking at response duration (though one-zero was also relatively accurate at this interval).
-It is possible that variance levels could be reduced even further with a shorter interval length, but this is likely to be impractical for researchers in the field.

-The 50-second interval length still produced low error levels for response duration, regardless as to whether the behaviour was short, medium or long.
-At this interval length, however, error levels already appear quite pronounced.
-This may suggest that if a medium or longer-interval length is required for a project, pinpoint sampling is more appropriate as it is more likely to represent the actual animal behaviour seen.

-However, consideration must also be paid to the variability in error levels, which increase considerably for pinpoint sampling alongside interval length (Murphy & Harrop, 1994).
-This suggests that the data recorded could deviate considerably from the actual data, particularly in studies where minimal data has been collected.
-In this particular study, 100 replications were conducted for each test, which is equivalent to 100 hours of observations.
-Error levels, had only a couple of simulations been conducted, could result in data that does not meaningfully represent the actual data.
+Acknowledgements

+The authors would like to thank Mrs S Brereton for proofreading the manuscript.
+As noted in the text, the code has been made publicly accessible.
+This allows any persons to adjust all variables and run the simulations and comparisons themselves: https://github.com/jonotuke/animal_simulation_2020

-For further information about this research, the authors can be contacted at James.Brereton@sparsholt.ac.uk or by phone +447748354279.
+For further information about this research, the first author can be contacted at James.Brereton@sparsholt.ac.uk or by phone +447748354279.
 The corresponding author’s mail address is Sparsholt College, Westley Lane, Sparsholt, Winchester, Hampshire, SO21 2NF.

-Acknowledgements

-The authors would like to thank Mrs S Brereton for proof reading.

 References